 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
 For more information, please check the Graduate Admissions Process for international applicants.

 For questions related to the admissions process, please contact the Graduate School.

 Materials to be sent to the Chemical Physics Program should be addressed to:

 College Park, MD 20742

-To request more information on the Chemical Physics Program, email firstname.lastname@example.org.
-Make sure to include your name, mailing address, and current institution.
+To request more information on the Chemical Physics Program, please send an email to firstname.lastname@example.org.